Welcome to OEWN - Oklahoma Employment and Wage Network

 State component: On the lower right side of the screen, the user will see a chart that compares that area’s occupation to the top employing areas for that occupation and the top best paying areas for that occupation in the state.
 This will allow the user to see other areas at a glance.

-OES receives wage rate data for the federal government, the U.S. Postal Service, and most state governments.
-For the remaining establishments, the OES survey data are placed into 12 intervals.
+OEWS receives wage rate data for the federal government, the U.S. Postal Service, and most state governments.
+For the remaining establishments, the OEWS survey data are placed into 12 intervals.
 The intervals are defined both as hourly rates and the corresponding annual rates, where the annual rate for an occupation is calculated by multiplying the hourly wage rate by a typical work year of 2,080 hours.
-The responding establishments are instructed to report the hourly rate for part-time workers and to report annual rates for occupations that are typically paid at an annual rate but do not work 2,080 hours per year, such as teachers, pilots, and flight attendants.
-Other workers, such as some entertainment workers, are paid hourly rates, but generally do not work 40 hours per week, year-round.
+The responding establishments are instructed to report the hourly rate for part-time workers, and to report annual rates for occupations that are typically paid at an annual rate but do not work 2,080 hours per year, such as teachers, pilots, and flight attendants.
+Other workers, such as some entertainment workers, are paid hourly rates, but generally do not work 40 hours per week, year round.
 For these workers, only an hourly wage is reported.

 Oklahoma Wage Data in Excel Format

-Wage and employment estimates in the Excel file for the State, the Balance of State (BOS), and Metropolitan Statistical Areas (MSA) are from the Occupational Employment Statistics (OES) program.
-The wages in the file represent May 2019 estimates and are based on all data collected from establishments in May 2019, November 2018, May 2018, November 2017, May 2017, and November 2016 semiannual samples.
-Wages for the current panel, May 2019, need no adjustment.
-However, wages in the five previous panels have been adjusted to the May 2019 reference period by using the over-the-year wage changes in the most applicable national Employment Cost Index series.
+Employment and Wage estimates in the Excel file for the State, the Balance of State (BOS), and Metropolitan Statistical Areas (MSA) are from the Occupational Employment and Wage Statistics (OEWS) program.
+The wages in the file represent May 2020 estimates and are based on all data collected from establishments in the May 2020, November 2019, May 2019, November 2018, May 2018, and November 2017 semiannual samples.
+Wages for the current panel, May 2020, need no adjustment.
+However, wages in the five previous panels have been adjusted to the May 2020 reference period by using the over-the-year wage changes in the most applicable national Employment Cost Index series.